 How to get an Emotional Support Animal in Colorado: CertaPet’s simple 5 min process

 - The first step to getting an emotional support animal in Colorado is to read up on what emotional support animals are, what they do, and whether one is for you!
-See our complete guide to ESA.

 An emotional support letter is an official document that proves your need for an ESA.
 It must be less than a year old and on letterhead paper or a prescription pad from a licensed medical doctor or mental health professional.
 The ESA letter must state the following:

 - That you have a diagnosed mental health condition or mental health-related disability

 - The emotional support animal accompanying you is necessary for your mental health or treatment

 - That the issuer of the letter is a licensed medical doctor or mental health professional, and that you are under their treatment or care for a mental health disorder

 - The issuer’s license number, type of license, the license issue date, and the state or jurisdiction where it was licensed